 SECTION 4.
 Grantor Remains Liable.
-Anything herein to the contrary notwithstanding, (a) Grantor shall remain liable under the contracts and agreements included in the Collateral to the extent set forth therein to perform all of its duties and obligations thereunder to the same extent as if this Agreement had not been executed; (b) the exercise by any Secured Party of any of the rights hereunder shall not release Grantor from any of its duties or obligations under the contracts and agreements included in the Collateral; and (c) no Secured Party shall have any obligation or liability under the contracts and agreements included in the Collateral by reason of this Agreement, nor shall any Secured Party be obligated to perform any of the obligations or duties of Grantor thereunder or to take any action to collect or enforce any claim for payment assigned hereunder.
+Anything herein to the contrary notwithstanding, (a) Grantor shall remain liable under the contracts and agreements included in the Collateral to the extent set forth therein to perform all its duties and obligations thereunder to the same extent as if this Agreement had not been executed; (b) the exercise by any Secured Party of any of the rights hereunder shall not release Grantor from any of its duties or obligations under the contracts and agreements included in the Collateral; and (c) no Secured Party shall have any obligation or liability under the contracts and agreements included in the Collateral by reason of this Agreement, nor shall any Secured Party be obligated to perform any of the obligations or duties of Grantor thereunder or to take any action to collect or enforce any claim for payment assigned hereunder.

 SECTION 5.
 Representations and Warranties; Covenants.
 Grantor hereby represents, warrants and covenants as follows: